RobinGulbrandsen/PG2100/readme.txt

 4.2 Select General - File System
 4.3 In the file selection window select the downloaded file.

-*There are other, better ways to do this is you are setup and know GitHub.
+*There are other, better ways to do this.
+But it requires you to setup GitHub and be a little familiar with it.
 This is the easiest way to do this if you not know GIT.

 ============================================================
 PREFIX: